 4.1 Members are requested to consider the regime of Council Tax discounts and the premium charge currently in operation.
-It is recommended that the current Council Tax discounts and premiums regime is continued for 2016/17.
+It is recommended that the current regime of Council Tax discounts and premium is continued for 2017/18 and that this regime of discounts and premium will continue to be in force until such time as further amendments are necessary.